edwardlavender/patter/README.md

 # Installation

+> **Note:** `patter` currently works on Windows and MacOS.
+On Windows,
+> everything *should* work if you follow the instructions below.
+On
+> MacOS, you may need to configure compilers if you haven’t already.
+In
+> our (limited) experience, `patter` installs but crashes on
+> Debian/Ubuntu.
+This is due to a conflict between the GDAL/GEOS/PROJ
+> libraries used by `R` and `Julia` (which we hope to solve in due
+> course).
+Please let us know your experiences if you are using other
+> Linux distributions.
+In case of issues, you should be able to use
+> `patter.jl` directly, which may be simpler than getting `R` and
+> `Julia` to play together!

 1.  **Install [`R`](https://www.r-project.org)**.
 This package requires
     `R` version ≥ 4.1 (but the most recent version is recommended).
 You can check your version with `R.version.string`.